 Cattle Point Lighthouse – Day use.
 Easy hike.
 Parking is on the side of the street.

 Cattle Point – a small cove with beach access.

 Foxes were introduced to the San Juan Island to help control European rabbits, another introduced invasive species.
 They are commonly seen in the prairies, Southside of the island, San Juan Island National Historical Park, but the best place is from Pickett’s Lane, the road to South Beach.
 Read more HERE.

 Lime Kiln Point State Park aka Whale Watch Park is a prime whale-watching site located in San Juan Island.
 It is known as the best place in the world to spot orca whales.

-Interpretative center was closed at the time I was there.
-Normally, it offers information on orcas and history of the lime kilns and the nearby lighthouse.
+The interpretative center was closed at the time I was there.
+Normally, it offers information on orcas and the history of the lime kilns and the nearby lighthouse.
 It’s an easy hike from the parking lot to the lighthouse.